1fixdotio/unsortable-meta-box/README.txt

 == Description ==

+Draggle and sortable meta box is a very cool feature.
+But let users customize the UI could become painful when doing tech support online or on the phone, since she / he might reorder the publish box to the bottom of the page, and you still ask her / him to look on the top right corner at the page.

 This plugin is made for:

 * Make the meta boxes unsortable.
-The unsortable function will only work on certain pages (post, page, custom post types etc.) if you set in the options page.
+The unsortable function works on all or certain pages (Dashboard, Post, Page, Custom Post Types etc.), which you could set in the options page.
 * Reset positions of the meta boxes on certain pages.
-Do this on the settings page.
+Do this on the options page.
 * TODO - Add roles selection.
 (Make meta boxes unsortable or reset the positions by role.)
+* TODO - Save the positions of the meta boxes for recovery later.

 == Installation ==